JuliaCI/PkgEval.jl/README.md

 PkgEval.jl is a package to test one or more Julia versions against the Julia package ecosystem, and is used by Nanosoldier.jl for keeping track of package compatibility of upcoming Julia versions.

-Note that for now, **PkgEval.jl is Linux-only**.
+Note that for now, **PkgEval.jl is Linux-only**, and even requires a sufficiently recent kernel (at least 5.11, or a distribution like Ubuntu that has back-ported support for unprivileged overlayfs mounts in user namespaces).

 ## Quick start